RxThunder/Skeleton/README.md

 An `AbstractRoute` can be associated to a `Controller` in traditional software architecture pattern.

+### RabbitMQ & EventStore

+There is currently some consoles and dependencies in it core.
+They must be extracted later.

 ## Installation

-`composer create-project th3mouk/thunder-framework name-of-my-project && mkdir name-of-the-project && touch .env`
+`composer create-project rxthunder/skeleton name-of-the-project && mkdir name-of-the-project`

 ## Usage
 ### Console